Information Physics Throughout History

 The Corps System

-Napoleon’s corps system was revolutionary information architecture.
+Napoleon’s corps system was innovative information architecture.
 By organizing armies into self-contained units, he:

 - Reduced communication entropy between units